 This Valentine's Day, show your love by performing a mutual skin exam with your partner.
-Skin self-examination is not only an important tool in the early detection of skin cancers, but people in healthy relationships perform better exams, a new study reports.
+Skin self-examination is not only an important tool in the early detection of skin cancers, but people in healthy relationships perform better exams, a recent study reports.

 According to researchers led by June Robinson, MD, of Northwestern University in Chicago, couples with close bonds were about three times more likely to perform skin exams than those who didn't report strong bonds — and the benefits of performing a skin exam with a spouse or partner increase when the quality of the relationship is high.
 Robinson's team taught both individuals and couples at high risk of skin cancer to perform self-exams to detect skin cancer.
 Their findings were published in the Journal of the American Academy of Dermatology.
 The researchers found that couples in close, supportive (or high-quality) relationships are more apt to overcome the self consciousness associated with being naked in order to perform successful skin exams.
 On the other hand, those who reported relationships of "below average" quality were least likely to perform routine skin self-exams.
 The study builds on earlier research by Robinson: In 2007 she reported that melanoma survivors who perform skin exams with their partners tend to do so more scrupulously than people who perform skin self-exams alone.